Updated 2/25/26

 Management Team

 Allstate is led by Tom Wilson, who has held the CEO role since 2007.
-His background includes leadership positions at Amoco and Sears, and under his direction, the company has consistently pursued a strategy focused on innovation, efficiency, and long-term value creation.
-Wilson has been a steady hand through economic cycles, regulatory changes, and shifting market dynamics.
+His background includes leadership positions at Amoco and Sears, and under his direction the company has consistently pursued a strategy focused on innovation, efficiency, and long-term value creation.
+Wilson has been a steady hand through economic cycles, regulatory changes, and shifting market dynamics, and his stewardship through the difficult catastrophe years of 2022 and 2023 and into the recovery of 2024 and 2025 has reinforced confidence in the leadership team’s ability to navigate the insurance cycle.

 Alongside him is a team of experienced executives who each play a key role in the company’s operations.
 Jess Merten has served as Chief Financial Officer since 2022, bringing a sharp focus to capital efficiency and financial stability.
 Christine DeBiase, the Chief Legal Officer, joined in 2023 with deep legal and compliance experience.
 Other notable members include John Dugenske, who oversees Allstate’s investment strategy, and Mario Rizzo, who leads the Property-Liability business.
-Together, this group brings a balanced blend of operational insight and strategic vision.
+Together, this group brings a balanced blend of operational insight and strategic vision that has been central to the company’s improved results.

-They’ve been instrumental in repositioning the business through technology investments and structural changes that align with the evolving insurance landscape.
-Their collective leadership is centered on customer satisfaction, strong underwriting, and scalable growth across new and existing platforms.
+They have been instrumental in repositioning the business through technology investments, structural divestitures, and pricing discipline that align with the evolving insurance landscape.
+Their collective leadership is centered on customer satisfaction, strong underwriting, and scalable growth across new and existing platforms, and the financial results of the past twelve months validate that approach in tangible terms.

 Valuation and Stock Performance